jjackson19862017/Milestone4_Recipes/README.md

 ### Edit and Delete Modal

+I have modified the Modal box to suit to my Edit Function

+I modified the Modal box from the Edit Function to the Delete Function

 ### Email Address to editdetails working

+Forgot to put the name in the form attributes - Thanks Kitty for pointing this out.

 ### Fix

+Broke App.py, because I was halfway through doing something and I then uploaded to Github so I had to finish doing what I was doing.

 ### Changed Header layout on all pages and added Secure Edit Feature